tianxiaogu/ape/README.md

 ## Basic Notes for Development

 Ape is the prototype of our ICSE paper.
 One probably needs to read the paper first in order to understand the implementation of model refinement.
+If you use Ape for academic, please cite our ICSE 2019 paper:

 ```
 @inproceedings{gu_practical_2019,